 Note: Applicants age 18 and older are adults.
 Do not include children age 18 and older or other adults living in the house as part of the household.
 Minors should include their parent(s) or legal guardian(s) living in the house.

 Select Yes or No if you or anyone in your household has any special circumstances.
 If Yes, provide a detailed explanation of the special circumstances.
+Special circumstances would be an unusual situation that you rarely encounter.

-Section III, Other Benefits — Check the boxes that apply if you have any of the following benefits:
+Section III.
+Other Benefits — Check the boxes that apply if you have any of the following benefits:

 - Children’s Health Insurance Program (CHIP) Perinatal